 However, the subsequent State Services Act 1962 differed from the McCarthy Commission’s report in some respects.
 The SSC reported to the minister of state services, rather than the prime minister, and had up to four members, rather than one.
 The SSC did, however, remain independent in personnel matters relating to individual staff.

 By the 1970s the public service had a reputation for being large and inefficient.
 This became the subject matter of a 1976 play, Glide time, by Roger Hall.
-It became the basis of a popular television series Gliding on, which screened from 1981 to 1985.
+This became the basis of a popular television series, Gliding on, which screened from 1981 to 1985.

 The first significant reform involved corporatising many of the government’s trading activities.
-The State-Owned Enterprises Act 1986 turned a number of government departments – such as those involved in mining, rail, shipping, banking, electricity, post and telecommunications – into state-owned enterprises.
-Some, though not all, of these new organisations were later privatised.
+The State-owned Enterprises Act 1986 turned a number of government departments – including those involved in mining, rail, shipping, banking, electricity, post and telecommunications – into state-owned enterprises.
+Many of these new organisations were later privatised.

 The State Sector Act 1988 was another crucial piece of legislation.
-Since 1912 all public servants had been employed by the Public Services Commission, and then the State Services Commission, and government departments had been managed by permanent heads.
+Since 1912 all public servants had been employed by the Public Service Commission, and then the State Services Commission, and government departments had been managed by permanent heads.
 In 1988 the permanent heads made way for chief executives employed on fixed-term contracts.
-These chief executives then employed all staff in their departments, and took on responsibility for the efficient and effective management of their departments.
-The 1988 act also removed the career security of public service employment, abolished compulsory industrial arbitration in the public sector, and introduced labour relations law in the public sector that had previously applied only in the private sector.
+These chief executives employed all the staff in their departments, and took on responsibility for the efficient and effective management of their departments.
+The 1988 act also removed the career security of public service employment, abolished compulsory industrial arbitration in the public sector, and introduced labour relations laws that had previously applied only in the private sector.

 The way departments managed their finances was also radically changed.
 Previously, each department had been funded for the cost of their inputs, such as overheads and salaries.
 The Public Finance Act 1989 turned that arrangement on its head, focusing on outputs and outcomes, meaning departments became funded according to the cost of the goods and services they produced.

 Other reforms were also introduced.
 Some large departments were restructured and divided, with their different activities – such as providing policy advice, delivering services and monitoring the operations of other agencies – allocated to separate organisations.
-A lot of work previously done by the public service was devolved to organisations outside of the public service.
+A lot of work previously done by the public service was devolved to outside organisations.

 From the late 1990s the reform process changed course.
 In response to the 1996 Schick Report, which criticised some of the changes of the 1980s and early 1990s, attempts were made to coordinate the activities of different departments, respond to the different social and economic needs of regions and achieve more effective results for citizens.
-After the global recession of the early 2000s, jobs and other costs were cut in most, if not all government departments.
+After the global recession of the late 2000s, jobs and other costs were cut in most government departments.

 A civil servant from the late-19th century might struggle to recognise the public service of 2011.
 Public servants support the government of the day, rather than the party or parties that make up the government.
 They are appointed by their department, rather than by a central body or a minister.
 They offer ministers free and frank advice, which sometimes means telling ministers what they need to hear, rather than what they might want to hear, and they do not lose their jobs when there is a change of government.

-In 1913 the public service contained 17 arts graduates, 22 accountants, 47 lawyers, 155 engineers and scientists, and 33 officers with miscellaneous qualifications.
+In 1913 the public service employed 17 arts graduates, 22 accountants, 47 lawyers, 155 engineers and scientists, and 33 officers with other qualifications.
 In 2011 there were 5,105 managers, 2,626 policy analysts, 3,411 information professionals, and 2,129 legal, human resources and finance professionals in government departments.

 Departments vary considerably in size and role.
 Some are much larger than others.
 In mid-2010, for example, the Ministry of Pacific Island Affairs had 38 staff, while the Inland Revenue Department employed 5,512 people.